-All weekend I was talking about my story, of why I became a Christian.
-I was hearing other people’s stories too.
-People are always interested, especially when you come from a pretty secular background, like myself.
+All weekend I was talking about my story of why I became a Christian.
+I heard other people’s stories too.
+People are always interested, especially when you come from a secular background, like myself.

 I left a fairly decent newspaper career in my mid-twenties, to try to do something more caring.
 I worked in mental health for a while.
 But dropping the gear from the frenetic and boozy world of journalism to the chaotic and humble acute mental health ward prompted a lot of thinking.
 Why did this suffering go on, and what is the answer to it?